RiccardoMearini/UrmaDealGenie/README.md

     - (These are identical except the first updates deals, the other just displays which deals would be affected)

 # Installation
+Below these installation steps are install videos to help visualise how to deploy Urma Deal Genie in AWS.
 1. Log in to AWS
 1. Switch region to your preferred
 1. Go to Lambda services